Root Zone pH Monitoring

 Setup:

-• Growing Medium: Peat, Perlite, Calcitic Lime
+- Growing Medium: Peat, Perlite, Dolomite Lime

-• Some Form of Hydroponic Salt Fertilizer
+- Some Form of Hydroponic Salt Fertilizer

-• Reverse Osmosis Filtered Water
+- Reverse Osmosis Filtered Water

-• Gen Hydro pH Up
+- Gen Hydro pH Up

-In this scenario the growing medium is pH adjusted and stabilized with only calcitic lime (6.4) and the water/nutrient solution is pH adjusted to 6.4 for optimum nutrient availability (read more about buffering peat).
+In this scenario the growing medium is pH adjusted and stabilized with only Dolomite lime (6.4) and the water/nutrient solution is pH adjusted to 6.4 for optimum nutrient availability (read more about buffering peat).
 Since the major variables are accounted for this grower should have a positive growing season as long as the amount of nutrient being used is in line with the plants stage of development.

 * Avoid liquid hydroponic nutrients unless you are able to use the entire bottle within 6 months.
 Some have a short shelf life, the minerals fall out of the solution making them useless.
 Even then you are still basically paying to ship water.
 You are better off finding a good, dry, water soluble hydroponic fertilizer that can sit on the shelf for years.
 Avoid all the big box store products like Miracle Grow and Expert Gardener when growing indoors with a medium like peat & perlite because they contain nutrients (urea nitrogen) that need to break down over time before becoming available to plants.